 Students may request a transcript online from our website for \$3.50 per transcript.
 Online orders may take up to 72 hours or three business days to process though are usually processed daily.
 Online requests may be sent via US post or electronically to the email address specified by the student.
 To order a transcript online, go to CCCC's homepage at www.cccc.edu.
-At the top of the page, click on the 'Quick Links' drop-down menu.
-Click 'Request Transcript'.
-Scroll down to CURRICU-LUM TRANSCRIPTS.
+At the top of the page, find the A - Z index and click on transcripts.
+Scroll down to curriculum transcripts.
 Then click 'Order online now'.
 All electronic request transcript fees are collected by a third party agency (AVOW/Parchment systems) that provides the transcript management and certification system for transcripts.
 All students must digitally sign a FERPA waiver before the transcript is released.